Turner homers, Dodgers beat Nats 1-0 on champs' ring day - WTMJ

 AP Sports Writer

-Walker Buehler pitched six strong innings as the Dodgers won a tidy pitchers’ duel in their home opener without injured star outfielders Mookie Betts and Cody Bellinger.

-Joe Ross threw five scoreless innings of two-hit ball for the Nationals, who lost their third straight after starting the season late and short-handed due to coronavirus cases and quarantines.
+“That’s why I kept my glasses on,” Turner said with a laugh.
+“I didn’t want to let anyone see me getting emotional under there.”

 The Dodgers received their World Series championship rings in a pregame event in front of the fans who weren’t allowed inside Dodger Stadium in 2020 while their franchise won its seventh title.

-Clayton Kershaw, Betts and their teammates were cheered by a pandemic-limited sellout crowd of 15,036 while they got their jewelry at Chavez Ravine.
+Walker Buehler then pitched six strong innings as Los Angeles won a tidy pitchers’ duel in their home opener without injured star outfielders Mookie Betts and Cody Bellinger.

+“We’re deep and talented, and that’s what we’re about here,” said Buehler, who hasn’t lost since 2019.
+“We know that anybody that’s in there is going to play well, and we’re pleased with the group we have and where we’re at.”

 Corey Knebel struck out the side in the ninth for his second save, completing the shutout by four Dodgers pitchers in this meeting of the last two World Series champions.
 Washington was shut out for the second straight game, although Wednesday’s whitewash was the back end of a seven-inning doubleheader.